 Access to money

-Being able to gain easy access to funds whilst in the UK is essential for your daily life.
-You should endeavour to set up a bank account or plan for a means of access to funds before you move to the UK.
+Easy access to your funds whilst in the UK is, of course, essential for your daily life.
+You should set up a bank account or plan for a way to access or transfer your funds before moving to the UK.
 Setting up a new bank account in the UK is often the easiest and fastest method to gain access to money.

 What sorts of accounts are available?